 Congress should fund a federal Judicial Innovation Fellowship (JIF) program with a primary responsibility of improving and maintaining our national judicial digital infrastructure—the data, technology, processes, and talent at the heart of the U.S. justice system.
 Funding will support both a permanent staff to ensure long-term sustainability and ownership of projects, as well as rotating fellows (technologists and designers motivated by working for the public interest) to bring fresh ideas and energy to judicial innovation both during and after their formal engagement in the JIF program.

 The JIF program, like the PIF and CIF programs, will comprise a one- or two-year “tour of duty” in the federal or state judiciary.
 During this time, the fellows will receive training in justice issues and court administration and will be embedded in federal and state court administrative offices to assist permanent staff and leverage leading-edge practices and technology to improve judicial workflows and expand equitable access to justice.
 Fellows will meet with each other once a month to share experiences and exchange feedback on their work.
 Fellowship managers will also meet with fellows one-on-one to check in on experiences and to provide support to fellows and the cohort at large.
 In the long term, the JIF program will provide a “pathway to permanence” for high-performing fellows to continue to work within the judiciary.
-We estimate that a two-year pilot JIF program will cost $3 million to administer, a cost that includes salary for eight fellows at $150,000 per year, salary for two permanent program staff, and miscellaneous training and administrative costs.
+A two-year pilot JIF program will cost $3 million to administer, a cost that includes salary for ten fellows and two permanent program staff, training, travel, and administrative costs.

 Like the PIF and CIF programs, the JIF program will target mid-career professionals with design, data, technology, and product expertise.
 Most fellows will be housed in the local administrative offices for the specific courts where they are serving.
 Some fellows will serve from a state or federal central office (e.g., the Administrative Office of the U.S. Courts).
 Placing talent at both the federal and state levels will differentiate the JIF program from the PIF and CIF programs, which are federal programs that feed federal agencies and Congressional offices, respectively.